gmile/gmile.github.io/_posts/2014-01-25-deploying-migrations-during-backup.markdown

 This would be much more preferable way of resolving the issue, yet not for me.
 In my case a regular backup is 20Gb (8Gb compressed), and, what was even more depressing the backup process was at it's very early stage.
 In order to approximately find out current progress of a backup, one may go with two options:

 1. if you already know the approx. timeframe the backup generation finishes within, calculate current running time by subtracting current servers time from the time the backup starts (inspect `crontab -l` for that)
-2. if you don't know the approx. time, but you have your server under a New Relic (or similar service) provisioning, you can get to know that (as well as approx. current progress) by looking at the server load during backup from the previous days.
-Here's how it looked for me: <image>
+2. if you don't know the approx. time, but you have your server under a New Relic (or similar service) provisioning, you can see how long the backup was taking starting yesterday.

 #### 2. Kill the backup process